ravenappdev/inapp-angular-sdk/README.md

 ### In-App Angular Demo App

-You can follow the below process to see the demo of In-App React SDK.
+You can follow the below process to see the demo of In-App Angular SDK.

 ### Step1